 Even if you deflect the sleaziest sales schemes dealers dish out, you can’t get a good deal without some homework.
 Don’t step into a showroom without reliability, safety, and pricing information (try Edmunds).
 You should know the mark-up of the car’s sticker price and how much the dealer expects to profit.
-It makes it almost impossible for the dealers to bluff when you already see their cards.
+It’s almost impossible for the dealers to bluff when you already see their cards.

 If you plan to trade in your existing vehicle, don’t let the dealership know it until you have agreed on the price of the new car.
 Tell them you definitely don’t have a trade-in and then act like you changed your mind.
 The reason?
 Dealers use their profit margin on the new car price to make it seem like they are paying thousands of dollars more for your trade-in.
 Only when you handle the new car and the trade-in separately can you get good deals on both.

 Negotiations are tests of will-power.
 Who will cave first?
 Dealerships make you wait to get you dreaming about your new wheels.
 Why not bite back?
 Car salesmen’s commissions are based on volume.
 They want to sell lots of cars fast.
-And unless you’re shopping for a rare model, there will plenty of cars left tomorrow, but with every day that goes by the dealer will grow anxious wondering whether you changed your mind or found a better deal.
+And unless you’re shopping for a rare model, there will be plenty of cars left tomorrow.
+With every day that goes by, the dealer will grow anxious wondering whether you changed your mind or found a better deal.
 Use time in your favor to get dealers to provide even more price concessions.

 You wouldn’t negotiate with car salesmen without the car’s average price; you shouldn’t negotiate an auto loan without information, either.
 If you can, get your credit report before buying a car.